-The world is the independent traveller’s oyster – The availability of budget travel and now budget accommodation, courtesy of Airbnb, means the solo traveller is spoilt for choice.
+The world is the independent solo traveller’s oyster – The availability of budget travel and now budget accommodation, courtesy of Airbnb, means the solo traveller is spoilt for choice.
 What are the key things to think about before your trip begins?

 Below are some tips to make the most of your independent trip: